 Conclusion: Drugs for Excessive Daytime Sleepiness

-When possible you should consult with a sleep coach to see if it’s possible to treat the cause of excessive day time sleepiness instead of the symptom.
+When possible you should consult with a sleep specialist to see if it’s possible to treat the cause of excessive day time sleepiness instead of the symptom.
 Using sleep promoting agents carries a high potential for misuse and abuse.

 Unfortunately, many disorders, including narcolepsy, hypersomnia, SWSD, OSA, currently have no cure, and when they entail immense tiredness during the day to the degree that day to day functioning is compromised, then medications can be tried to alleviate the excessive daytime sleepiness symptom.